MichelKrispin/treasure-hunt/README.md

 # Treasure Hunt

-Website to hunt for Pins and Passwords
+A Website to hunt for pins and passwords.

+There are questions which can be written on an admin site and if the stream of questions are correctly answered by a user a pin or password will be presented.

 ## Up and Running